NikolaZgonjanin/Git-Intro/foundations_git/setting_up_git.md

 #### Step 2.5 Testing your key

 Follow the directions in [this article from GitHub](https://help.github.com/en/articles/testing-your-ssh-connection) to verify your SSH connection **(Don't forget to omit the `$` when you copy and paste the code!)**.
 You should see this response in your terminal: **Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.** Don't let GitHub's lack of providing shell access trouble you.
 If you see this message, you've successfully added your SSH key and you can move on.
-If the output doesn't correctly match up, then try going through these steps again or come to [the Discord chat](https://discord.gg/fbFCkYabZB) to ask for help.
+If the output doesn't correctly match up, then try going through these steps again.

-### Step 3: Let us know how it went!
+### Step 3: You're done!

 You've completed the basic installations section, good job!
-As you progress through the Paths there will be other tools to install, so keep an eye out!
+As you progress with your programming journey there will be other tools to install, so keep an eye out!

 You probably felt like you were way in over your head, and you probably didn't understand much of what you were doing.
 That's 100% normal.
 Hang in there.
 You can do this!
 And we've got your back.